 Whether you or your spouse is a business owner, an attorney, a medical practitioner, or an executive level employee, it is critical to have representation by a skilled attorney to make sure that your interests are protected.
 Many times it is necessary for that attorney to know what other professional may be needed to assist in advocating for your rights such as a forensic accountant, an actuary or benefits evaluator, or tax professional.

-At Paone, Zaleski & Murray, we have the experience and the expertise to guide you to a fair and equitable resolution of your high asset and high net worth divorce.
-To schedule an initial consultation, please call today at (732) 750-9797 to schedule a time to meet with one of our three partners who have been Certified by the Supreme Court of New Jersey as Matrimonial Law Attorneys to discuss your matter in greater detail.
+At Paone Zaleski & Murray, we have the experience and the expertise to guide you to a fair and equitable resolution of your high asset and high net worth divorce.
+To schedule an initial consultation, please contact our firm to schedule a time to meet with one of our three partners who have been Certified by the Supreme Court of New Jersey as Matrimonial Law Attorneys to discuss your matter in greater detail.